iainctduncan/papers/source/features_usage.rst

 need to be rather large, as the memory use of the program will grow as it runs, with unused memory never getting freed.
 In programming parlance, this is referred to as a "memory leak", and is normally considered a bug.
-However, given that the the size of audio sample libraries and personal computer RAM is now commonly in the gigabytes, it is certainly not unreasonable for one to pre-allocate a larger heap and let a program grow in memory on the order of megabytes.
+However, given that the size of audio sample libraries and personal computer RAM is now commonly in the gigabytes, it is certainly not unreasonable for one to pre-allocate a larger heap and let a program grow in memory on the order of megabytes.